hansen7/OcCo/readme.md

 In this work, we train a completion model that learns how to reconstruct the occluded points, given the partial point cloud.
 In this way, our method learns a pre-trained representation that can identify the visual constraints inherently embedded in real-world point clouds.

-We call our method Occlusion Completion (OcCo).
+We call our method **Occlusion Completion (OcCo)**.
 We demonstrate that OcCo learns representations that: improve generalization on downstream tasks over prior pre-training methods, transfer to different datasets, reduce training time, and improve labeled sample efficiency.

 ### Citation
-If you find our work useful or insightful, please cite:
+If you find our work useful, please cite:
 ```

 ```